VinGuar/My-Personal-Website/README.md

 # Vincent's Personal Website

 Hello!
-This is my personal website using Next.JS.
-It is currently hosted on Vercel.
+This is my personal website using Next.JS, and it is currently hosted on Vercel.

 Website URL: